38 Idioms About Missing Someone

 Other ways to say: Looking forward to, can’t wait

-20. Send love from afar
+20. Send Love from Afar

-Example Sentence:
+Example Sentences:

 • I’m sending love from afar to my grandma in Texas.